Third-party vendor risk and compliance management solution

 - Spot negative mentions about a vendor on social media platforms and assess potential negative affiliations with people and businesses.

-Thomson Reuters introduces a one-stop investigative platform powered by AI technology
+Thomson Reuters introduces a one-stop investigative platform for vendor risk and compliance management, powered by AI technology

 Easily access all the due diligence information you need with Thomson Reuters® CLEAR Adverse Media.